oneup03/VRto3D/README.md

     - The `pitch_radius` can be set to make the pitch emulation move along a semicircle instead of just tilting up/down in place

 #### User Settings
-- Depth and Convergence (including ones temporarily set with the `user_store_keys`) and all hotkeys and pitch/yaw emulation settings are saved as a profile for the currently running game to your `Steam\config\steamvr.vrsettings` when you press `Ctrl+F7`
+- Press `Ctrl + F7` to save all Depth and Convergence (including ones temporarily set with the `user_store_keys`) and all hotkeys and pitch/yaw emulation settings as a profile for the currently running game to your `Documents\My Games\vrto3d` folder
 - If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen.
 So if you experience black bars, find a setting you like, save it, and then restart the game
 - It is recommended to use a single convergence setting for all your presets
-- The `num_user_settings` field in the default.vrsettings must match the number of user defined configurations - as many as you want
-- Each configuration's Field Names should end with an integer, starting from `1`
+- Create any number of user depth & convergence hotkeys in the `user_settings` area of the `default_config.json`
 - A Load key and a Store key can be configured to load and save Depth and Convergence settings for a configuration set
     - Load keys can use XInput buttons & combinations as well as single keyboard/mouse keys
         - The Guide button can be used, but not in combinations